bgeraci714/beyond-the-system/README.md

   1b.
 Resource gathering and possibly ship building?

 2. The space exploration phase

-3.
-  2a. procedural generation of sections of space with different events per square per map
+  2a.
+Procedural generation of sections of space with different events per square per map

-  2b. semi-randomized events to provide diversity of gameplay (not sure how many we want here, 15+?)
+  2b.
+Semi-randomized events to provide diversity of gameplay (not sure how many we want here, 15+?)

-    * a big question here is how many events do we want to include in a single game?
+    **   A big question here is how many events do we want to include in a single game?

-    **  I think we should try shooting for creating 2.5x the number of events so that you have to play the game at least two + times without running seeing everything
+    ***  I think we should try shooting for creating 2.5x the number of events so that you have to play the game at least two + times without running seeing everything

-    *** We might also want specific scripted events as well to contain whatever level of story we're going to try to implement.
+    **** We might also want specific scripted events as well to contain whatever level of story we're going to try to implement.

-  2c. survival aspects that place greater emphasis on resource management and choices in events
+  2c.
+Survival aspects that place greater emphasis on resource management and choices in events

 3. The ending of the game.
 (15-25 minutes)